Abandoned & Little-Known Airfields:

 Two jet airliners (727s?) are visible at the terminal on the west side of the field.

-was a July 1967 photo of a National Airlines Douglas DC-8-21 by Bob Garrard.
+A July 1967 photo by Bob Garrard of a National Airlines Douglas DC-8-21 at Imeson.

 As jet airliners were introduced, the geographic limitations which precluded further lengthening